tomdstanton/bart/README.md

 **Bugs / issues / development:**
 * Currently only works on paired-end reads.
-Support for single-end and long reads is coming.
+Support for single-end and long reads is coming soon!
 * bart guesses the read pairs of input files based on the filename and suffix.
 Try to make sure the paired end read files have the same sample name.